jwhitlow5/Portfolio_JW/README.md

-# Engineering Portfolio - Jon Whitlow
+# Engineering Projects - Jon Whitlow

 ## Summary
-Motivated biomedical engineering professional with a Masters degree in Bioengineering and a Bachelors in Chemical Engineering from the University of Kansas.
-I have expertise in biomaterials R&D, software development for image and statistical analysis, and CAD modeling of biomedical devices.
+Motivated chemical engineering professional with a Masters degree in Bioengineering and a Bachelors in Chemical Engineering from the University of Kansas.
+I have expertise in biomaterials R&D, software development for image and statistical analysis, and CAD modeling of medical devices, as evidenced by my publication history and design work.
+My career interests are in product design and development of biomedical devices.

 ## Education
 - **Master of Science in Bioengineering**, University of Kansas, 2018